Cardisk/todo/README.md

 ## .todoIssues

-This file is created when using the command
+This file is created by `[ -s | store ]` command.
-`-s`.
-This contains issues info as json that will be committed using `-c` command.
+It contains information about issues not committed yet.

+`[ -c | commit ]` command pushes the issues to the remote repository and applies the changes to the interested files.